LaurentRDC/pandoc-pyplot/README.md

 ## Warning

 Do not run this filter on unknown documents.
-There is nothing in `pandoc-pyplot` that can stop a Python script from performing evil actions.
+There is nothing in `pandoc-pyplot` that can stop a Python script from performing **evil actions**.
 This is the reason this package is deemed __unsafe__ in the parlance of [Safe Haskell](https://ghc.haskell.org/trac/ghc/wiki/SafeHaskell).